Use low-priority VMs with Batch

 Configure jobs and tasks

-Jobs and tasks require little additional configuration for low-priority nodes; the only support is as follows:
+Jobs and tasks require little additional configuration for low-priority nodes.
+Keep in mind the following:

-The JobManagerTask property of a job has a new property, AllowLowPriorityNode.
+- The JobManagerTask property of a job has an AllowLowPriorityNode property.
 When this property is true, the job manager task can be scheduled on either a dedicated or low-priority node.
-If this property is false, the job manager task is scheduled to a dedicated node only.
+If it's false, the job manager task is scheduled to a dedicated node only.

-An environment variable is available to a task application so that it can determine whether it is running on a low-priority or dedicated node.
-The environment variable is AZ_BATCH_NODE_IS_DEDICATED.
+- The AZ_BATCH_NODE_IS_DEDICATED environment variable is available to a task application so that it can determine whether it is running on a low-priority or on a dedicated node.